orvillecs/dcit50-java-portfolio/README.md

-# DCIT 50 – Java Programming Laboratory Portfolio
+# DCIT 50 – Java Programming Portfolio

 This repository contains a compilation of all laboratory activities and the final project completed for the subject **DCIT 50 – Java Programming**.
 The purpose of this portfolio is to demonstrate mastery of fundamental and advanced Java programming concepts through practical, problem-based applications.